Find out what you need to know about your Credit Card bill and how to manage it.

 Choose how you pay your bill

 You have options that will help you make repayments and manage your Credit Card balance effectively.
-You can choose to pay your bill via the Amex Mobile App, Online Services, Direct Debit, in person, by BPAY2 or even by cheque.
+You can choose to pay your bill via the Amex Mobile App, Online Services, Direct Debit, in person, by BPAY2.

 Paying your bill via cheque: